fullscreennl/led-mirror/README.md

 	cd led-mirror/software
 	sudo make

-You now a ledmirror binary
+You now have a ledmirror binary

 ###4) Run